Ashley M. Aulls, P.A.

 You will always find a knowledgeable, yet relatable criminal defense lawyer at Ashley M. Aulls, P.A.
 His practice areas include DUI (Driving Under the Influence), domestic violence allegations, drug charges, theft crimes, sexual offenses, violent crime, juvenile charges, weapons crimes, and other areas.
 In addition to providing various criminal defense services, Ashley Aulls also represents clients in family law cases.

 To find out what Aulls can do for your criminal case, no matter where it is in the Florida criminal process, call (352) 593-4115 and schedule your initial case consultation.
 Ashley M. Aulls, P.A. represents clients throughout Brooksville, Spring Hill, Timber Pines, Homosassa Springs, Inverness and nearby communities.
 Call today to begin building the defense you need to overcome your charges and move forward in life.

 Hernando County’s Criminal Defense Advocate

 Ashley M. Aulls, P.A is a criminal defense firm based in Brooksville, dedicated to serving clients from all backgrounds in Hernando County, Citrus County, and Sumter County.
 From the very beginning of his legal career, Mr. Aulls worked on behalf of men and women in need of justice.
-His first position within the Florida legal system was held at a public defender's office in 1997, where he worked to represent individuals who would otherwise have no advocate.
+His first position within the Florida legal system was held at a public defender’s office in 1997, where he worked to represent individuals who would otherwise have no advocate.

 Mr. Aulls has since honed his legal skills and understanding of tactics used most often by Florida prosecutors.
 Whether you are a first-time offender or have just received a DUI in Hernando County, your case will be handled by an experienced trial veteran who has your best interests in mind.